Sad flycatcher: Breeding

 The sad flycatcher breeds between April and June.
 Its nest is made from plant material placed in a cavity such as an old woodpecker hole.
 The usual clutch is three to four eggs.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocalization

 The sad flycatcher's call is an emphatic "pip, pip-pip".
 It also sometimes makes a pip-pip-piree" that rises at the end.

 Status

 The IUCN has assessed the sad flycatcher as being of Least Concern.
-It has a small range; its population size is not known and is believed to be decreasing.
+It has a small range; its population size is not known and is believed to be stable.
 No immediate threats have been identified.
 It is considered "widespread and common".
 "In Jamaica, 75% of original forest cover [as been] already eliminated, and remaining forest [is] largely second growth."
 It is found in two national parks "but hunting and habitat destruction continue because of lack of funds for protection and management".